Campaign of the Month: October 2017

 Meadows herself is distinctly mannish-looking, with wide shoulders, thickly muscled arms, and blockish facial features that could have been carved by an inept teenager who got an ‘F’ in their wood shop class.
 Her mouth is a flat, unmoving line, but her brown-gray eyes burn with slow-simmering anger.
 Not the controlled aggression of an attack dog pulling taut against its leash, but the ferality of a wild bear staring out from behind its cage’s bars.
 Contained, perhaps.
 But never tamed.

 The scourge is a bloody Kindred office that traces its origins to the early Middle Ages.
 The scourge would patrol the borders of a prince’s domain and act as their personal executioner, hunting enemies of the domain (primarily Caitiff, autarkis, and unwanted trespassers) and acting when the sheriff could not because of political circumstances.
 Unlike the sheriff, the scourge never had any pretense of investigation, as they were searching out vampires who were guilty by their very nature.
 The scourge was not a deputy of the law: they were a hitman and assassin.
 Due to the position’s unsavory reputation, many Cainites who held it were outcasts or criminals seeking pardon for past offenses.
 More than a few were degenerates who simply enjoyed killing and welcomed the opportunity to commit officially sanctioned murder.
-Most princes in the Modern Nights do not maintain a scourge and consider the office a barbaric remnant of nights long past.
+Until the explosion of thin-blooded vampires in the 1990s, most princes in the Modern Nights did not maintain a scourge and considered the office a barbaric remnant of nights long past.

 Caitlin Meadows is one of the most feared weapons wielded by the prince of New Orleans.
 Although she is not Vidal’s only enforcer, hers is the fiercest, most ruthless reputation.
 Any vampire who has dwelt in the Big Easy for long knows full well that when the scourge comes to see you, the prince has already decided he doesn’t care what you have to say.